Insurance Claims Officer

 Team leaders and managers usually earn

-Pay for insurance claims officers varies depending on role and experience.
+Pay for insurance claims officers varies depending on experience.

 What you will do